pay-Qr/.github/profile/README.md

 ## Main features

 - Receive or send money: via a QR code.
-- Daily, weekly and monthly history of the expenses.
+- Weekly, monthly and yearly history of the expenses.
 - Statistics: to calculate for the customers how much should they spend in terms of their wages.

 ## Coming features